-Philips open source governance and compliance program (governance of SBOM)
+Philips Open Source Governance and Compliance Program (Governance of SBOM)

-Most software built today incorporates open source and other commercial off-the-shelf components.
-These third-party components may introduce vulnerabilities into a product to which the manufacturer is unaware.
-An SBOM carefully documents the tools used to build an application and identifies exactly what third-party components are included.
+Most software built today incorporates open source and other commercial offthe-shelf components.These third-party components may introduce vulnerabilities into a product to which the manufacturer is unaware.
+A 'software bill of materials (SBOM) carefully documents the tools used to build an application and identifies exactly what third-party components are included.
 This helps security organizations respond quickly and precisely to potential risks.

-Many manufacturers do not have an accurate bill of materials listing for each of their products.
+Many manufacturers do not have an accurate bill of material listing for each of their products.
 With no accurate listing, they do not understand the vulnerabilities associated with the product components.
-When faced with a vulnerability issue without SBOM product information, there is no easy way to identify the affected code and introduce a solution.
+Without SBOM product information and faced with a vulnerability issue, there is no easy way to identify the affected code and introduce a solution.
 Hence, an agile response is exceedingly difficult.

-The US president issued Executive Order 14028, Improving the Nation's Cybersecurity, to ensure the security of product software.
-Additionally, the executive order requires government agencies to obtain SBOMs for any new products they purchase.
-It also requires obtaining SBOMs for "any software, firmware, or products containing a third-party or open-source binary component."
+The U.S. President issued Executive Order 14028, "Improving the Nation's Cybersecurity.", The executive order seeks to assure the security of product software.
+The executive orderseeks to assure the security of product software.
+Additionally, the executive order requires government agencies to obtain software BOMs for any new products they purchase.
+It will also require obtaining SBOMs for "any software, firmware, or products containing a third party or open source binary component."

-As a result of this new executive order, requirements are being adopted for the governance and disclosure of security vulnerabilities or defects for opensource and third-party software, such as those adopted by the US Veterans Administration and defined in the US National Institute of Standards and Technology Special Publication 800-53 (NIST SP 800-53).
+As a result of this new executive order 14028, requirements are being adopted for the governance and disclosure of security vulnerabilities or defects for open source and third-party software, such as those adopted by the U.S. Veterans Administration and defined in the U.S. National Institute of Standards and Technology 800-53 (NIST 800-53).

-NIST SP 800-538 is a US publication that recommends security controls for federal information systems and organizations, and documents security controls for all US federal information systems, except those designed for national security.
+NIST 800-53 is a U.S. publication that recommends security controls for federal information systems and organizations and documents security controls for all U.S. federal information systems, except those designed for national security6.

-Philips is out in front of these requirements with our SBOM governance program, which includes three phases:
+Philips is out in front of these requirements with our SBOM governance program which includes the following three phases:

-• Deploy: generate the SBOM on all software-driven products that are developed by Philips.
-This is being accomplished by deploying SBOM tools across all business groups.
+• Deploy - Generate the Software Bill of Materials on all software driven products that are developed by Philips.
+This is being accomplished by deploying SBOM tools across all business groups. • Integrate - Integrate SBOM tooling and processes into the software development/build process.
+Inspect the source code and/or binaries of each product.

-- Integrate: integrate SBOM tooling and processes into the software development/build process.
-Inspect the source code and/or binaries of each product. - Report: create a Security Risk summary of each product.
+• Report - Create a Security Risk summary of each product.
 Then correlate that summary with the known security vulnerabilities associated with identified components.

-Identifying and describing open-source and third-party software components within a product portfolio allows for quick response to potential security vulnerabilities/breaches.
-The following are seven key elements associated with a successful SBOM program:
+Identifying and describing open source and third-party software components within a product portfolio allows for quick response to possible security vulnerabilities/breaches.
+Following are seven key elements associated with a successful SBOM program:

 - 1. Document SBOM requirements - 2.
-Integrate SBOM into the Software Development Lifecycle process, including updating and maintenance - 3.
-Identify SBOM vulnerabilities and license issues, and incorporate findings into Product Security Risk Assessments, then remediate as per the risks assessed - 4.
+Integrate SBOM into the software development life-cycle process, including updating and maintenance - 3.
+Identify SBOM vulnerabilities and license issues and incorporate findings into security risk assessments, and remediate as per the risks assessed - 4.
 Include SBOM in all relevant product documentation - 5.
 Monitor SBOM continuously for new vulnerabilities and security software updates - 6.
 Update SBOM in relevant product documents and security risk assessments - 7.
-Adjust overarching SBOM requirements as necessary based on changes in government regulation
+Adjust overarching SBOM requirement as necessary based on changes in government regulation

-The Philips Product Security SBOM process will be integrated into the System Development Lifecycle for each of our products in accordance with the Philips Product Security Policy.
+The Philips Product Security SBOM process will be integrated into the system development life cycle for each of our products in accordance with the Philips

+Product Security policy.
 New systems will meet these expectations and be prepared for future upgrades.
 Legacy systems with security issues will be addressed with upgrades, network mitigations, or replacement.